farah-rabie/GeosciencePlusAI/Data/README.md

 - **RT** (Resistivity): Indicates the resistance of the formation to electrical flow, helping to distinguish between water and hydrocarbon zones.
 - **LITHOLOGY**: The rock type (e.g., sandstone, shale, limestone), inferred from other log data as it is not explicitly provided in LAS or DLIS files.

 All extracted data is stored in CSV files to facilitate further manipulation.
-If any data is missing, it has been documented in the 'Data/data_info.txt' file.
+If any data is missing, it has been documented in the file [here](https://github.com/farah-rabie/GeosciencePlusAI/blob/main/Data/data_info.txt).
 Lithology is not explicitly provided in the LAS or DLIS files.
-Therefore, it was derived from flag columns within these files and completed using additional information found in the [Completion Logs](https://github.com/farah-rabie/GeosciencePlusAI/tree/main/Data/Completion%20Logs) folder.
+Therefore, it was derived from flag columns within these files and completed using additional information found in the files in the folder [here](https://github.com/farah-rabie/GeosciencePlusAI/tree/main/Data/Completion%20Logs).

 #### Data Source